Filipejoaoss/movies/README.md

 Small front-end project that uses TMDB API (https://www.themoviedb.org/) to display the movies in the cinema.

-The Framework used for this project was React.
+The technology used for this project was React.

 Link deploy: https://filipejoaoss-movies.netlify.app/